 Or take a seat at the bar or counter

 If you are after a more sociable dining experience, then why not take a seat at the counter or bar?
 I have found that it is often easier to strike up conversations with other diners, or with the bartenders, and it’s also good for people watching.

 Focus on others

 Which brings me on to my next tip … look outside of yourself and instead do a spot of people watching.
-People can be fascinating; from your fellow diners and how they interact with one another, to the waiting staff dashing around.
+People can be fascinating; from your fellow diners, and how they interact with each other, to the waiting staff dashing around.
 Scan the room and guess which couples are on a first date or which are having an affair.
 Engage your waiter in conversation if you can.
 Or talk to those sitting on the adjacent table.
 They may have stories to tell and could give you some top tips for your trip.
 All of this could be fascinating stuff for your travel journal.

 Bring a distraction

 Initially, you are likely to feel uncomfortable dining alone and bringing a prop can be a lifesaver.
 Think of it as your armour.
 Your virtual companion could be any of the following:

 - A book